 This huge unmet need for family planning contributes to a host of devastating consequences for the entire world: resource insecurity, social instability, and maternal and infant mortality.
 If the United States wants to meet these and other 21st century challenges, then it must make a real investment in family planning and reproductive health.

-The U.S. must invest at least $1.6 billion in international family planning and reproductive health programs.
+The U.S. must invest at least $1.74 billion in international family planning and reproductive health programs, including $116 million for UNFPA.
 This figure represents the United States’ pledged share of the total cost of eliminating unmet need for family planning worldwide.
 It is a sound investment in our future.